 Guiding children's learning, development and wellbeing in the years before school is sophisticated work.
+It requires the right personal attributes and skills.

-Early childhood educators require a good understanding of pedagogy and childhood development, as well as practical skills in working with diverse groups of children.
+Early childhood educators require a good understanding of pedagogy (the science of teaching and learning) and childhood development, as well as practical skills in working with diverse groups of children.

-Effective early childhood educators are:
+Effective early childhood educators have: